MugenMicko/voron/V0/Dragon_Burner/README.md

 ## Assembly:

+- Add fan duct inserts to the cowl being careful not to push them all the way through.
+They should fit level on both surfaces with the standard M3 5x4mm inserts
+- Attach the fan ducts to the cowl using 2x M3x6mm.
+SHCS preferred for a low profile
-- If you are using one of the Klicky variants, add the wires and magnets to the toolhead
+- If you are using one of the Klicky variants, add the wires and magnets to the fan duct
 - Add ADXL mount inserts to the lower outside left of the toolhead
 - There is a hole on the left face to put the left 4010 blower fan cable through, do this before going further
 - Insert the 3010 hotend fan and route both fan cables through the provided channel